andrewjh9/UTML/src/README.md

 cp -r client/dist/client/. src/main/resources/static`

 ##Serving Local Host remotely
-For dev and testing purposes you may wish to point your local host at a remote URL.
+For dev and testing lspurposes you may wish to point your local host at a remote URL.
 In order to this with the project run the App (including back-end) via intelij and run the follow command:
 `lt --port 8080` with 8080 corresponding to the port you are running your instance of the  app on.